provocon/coremedia-pdf-filter/README.md

 ...
 ```

-For a quick check on a commandline you can use curl (example url):
+For a quick check on a command line, you can use curl (example URL):

 ```
 curl -I http://localhost:8080/blueprint/servlet/corporate-de-de